single-cell-genetics/cellSNP/README.rst

 this strategy is still worth a good try, and it does not take much more time than mode 1.

+Update: We recommend cellsnp-lite instead of cellSNP if you would like to use mode 2.
+For now, cellSNP mode 2 uses pileup() function of pysam, which would filter duplicates and orphan reads by default and may lead to unexpected coverage reduction in some cases.
+Compared to cellSNP, cellsnp-lite provides a more flexible reads filtering for mode 2 so you could tune the filtering parameters on your demand.

 * **Mode 3: pileup a list of SNPs for one or multiple BAM/SAM files**

 Use `-R` but not `-b`.